 Turkey has transformed bulk of its conservation areas into national parks in the last fifty years.
-Due to specific climate and original culture, Turkey national parks are about the same size or located next to historical parks that is really helps to kill two birds with one stone.
+Due to specific climate and culture, national parks in Turkey often have the same size or located next to historical parks.
+This fact usually helps to kill two birds with one stone.
 The most popular national parks like Beydaglari, Koprulu Canyon or Dilek National Park provide nice conditions for an active holiday or exploring historic monuments.

-During summertime average temperature here is up to 40°C while figures near the Mediterranean sea are up to 28°C. Bird lovers will surely like this park as it gives shelter to various bird species such as eagles, vultures and owls.
-In the Koprulu National Park you can attend extreme sports like mountain climbing, horse riding or rafting down the river.
-Awesome hiking route starts in an Altinbesik Magarasi cave (or golden cradle cave) and really nice for those tired from summer heat.
-National park open daily from 11 a.m. to 6 p.m.
+During summertime, average temperature here is up to 40°C while figures near the Mediterranean sea are up to 28°C. Bird lovers will surely like this park as it gives shelter to various bird species such as eagles, vultures, and owls.
+In the Koprulu National Park, you can attend extreme sports like mountain climbing, horse riding or rafting down the river.
+Awesome hiking route starts in an Altinbesik Magarasi cave (or golden cradle cave) and really nice for those tired from the summer heat.
+National park opens daily from 11 a.m. to 6 p.m.
 Prices for rafting starts from $14 USD.